Grokzen/docker-redis-cluster/README.md

 This major version schema support follows the same major version support that redis itself use.

+## GitHub Actions CI (optional)

+A GitHub Actions workflow is provided to build (and optionally push) the Docker images for supported Redis versions.
+The workflow file is located at `.github/workflows/build-and-push.yml`.

+How to enable pushes to Docker Hub:

+1. Go to your repository Settings → Secrets and variables → Actions.
+2. Add two repository secrets:
+  - `DOCKERHUB_USERNAME` — your Docker Hub username
+  - `DOCKERHUB_TOKEN` — a Docker Hub access token (recommended) or password
+3. The workflow will automatically push built images to `DOCKERHUB_USERNAME/redis-cluster:<tag>` when those secrets are present.

+You can also manually trigger the workflow using the `workflow_dispatch` input `redis_version` to build a specific version.

 ## Redis instances inside the container